hoanghapham/ecommerce_crawler/README.md

 This is to practice web crawling.
-No harm intended.